 Using the telephone.
 It’s a good idea to gather names, addresses and phone numbers anytime you set up a table to disseminate information about your organization to the public.
 If someone includes a home phone number, give that person a call asking if he or she would like to be a member.

 Keep these calls brief, and never pressure people into being part of the work.
 If they are interested in becoming members, outline the different levels of involvement, so they can choose for themselves.

 You might also consider calling people if you haven’t heard from them for more than a year.
 They may simply no longer want to be involved, but often they’ve moved or have lost the address, so they appreciate the call.
 We have found that some people respond more to a phone call than to a letter.
 They like to be called, and they enjoy hearing about our work with the animals.

 Your basic rule-of-thumb must always be: Never commit to caring for more animals than you can pay the bills for now.

-Using e-mail.
-E-mail is a very good and inexpensive way of keeping in touch with people.
-More and more people have access to computers at work and at home, so it makes sense to use this method of communication to inform your members about your work and to solicit support.
+Using email and social media.
+These are good and inexpensive ways of keeping in touch with people, so it makes sense to use these methods of communication to inform your members about your work and to solicit support.

 Getting publicity for your cause.
 On the other hand, there are plenty of ways to get the word out in your local region.
 Heartwarming stories about animals are always welcome on TV and in the local newspapers.
 Most TV news programs end with a light piece about children, animals, or another human-interest subject.

-If you can get your story on TV, make sure you have literature available, so that if people call or write in, you can get right back to them.
+If you can get your story on TV, make sure you have literature available, so that if people call or email, you can send them more information.
 You should also be prepared for people calling simply to ask if you will take their unwanted pet!